 The inherent cost advantage of an Optical Interposer-based 100G Optical Engines should still allow entry into the 100G market, but the level of penetration will depend on how far pricing will have fallen by year-end and into 2020.
 Nevertheless, because of the size of the market and the need for transceiver module suppliers to address margin concerns, an offering of a 100G CWDM TROE could still have major impact on POET's data-communications revenue over the next one to two years.
-Due to the relatively large amount of NRE in our 2019 forecast, we do not expect to have to revise our guidance for 2019.
 Overall, we believe that our revised development roadmap represents a sound foundation for growth in 2020 and beyond.